How to switch your mortgage

 Your mortgage is likely to be your biggest household outgoing for years so this is one bill that you really don't want to overpay on!
 So just like any other bill, you should look into switching your mortgage every few years to ensure you’re not overpaying.

-How much could you save by switching mortgage?
+How much could I save by switching mortgage?

 And while there are some upfront costs associated with switching mortgage provider, in many cases banks will provide cashback to those who switch or a contribution towards the legal fees.